trallard/Modules-template/README.md

 All of your content **must** have a Title and a layout.
 The rest of the variables are optional.

-In the case of pages generated using the module template, the subtitle variable will be displayed along with the title in the landing page as a short description of the lecture module/project.
+In the case of pages generated using the module template, the title variable will be displayed the landing page as a short description of the lecture module/project (stored in the description variable).

 ### Adding a logo